Key Questions: Should You Buy Stocks with High Dividends?

 - Dividends can be reduced or eliminated without warning.

 - Dividends can be a sub-optimal use of cash flow.

-Furthermore, investors can create their own dividend by choosing when to realize capital gains, likely at a lower tax rate when compared to receiving dividends, which are taxed as income.
+Furthermore, investors can “create your own dividend” by choosing when to realize capital gains, likely at a lower tax obligation when compared to receiving dividends, assuming the investor’s cost basis is positive and holding period results in a long term capital gains rate.
+It is worth noting that qualified dividend criteria is met by almost all companies traded in the US.
 We have nothing against dividends per se, but we firmly believe that dividends should not be the sole reason to own a stock.
 We prefer to invest based on total shareholder return, determined primarily by share price appreciation plus any dividends.

 When a company generates cash flow, it can pursue many avenues to deploy this cash.
 The company may decide to reinvest in the business, reward employees, acquire new businesses, enter new or adjacent markets, pay down debt, repurchase its stock, or pay a dividend.
 If a company decides to pay a dividend or buy back its own stock, the management team may be signaling that these actions are the best use of cash flow for the business.
 For example, the management team may have concluded that it’s better to give the money back to shareholders than it would be to expand unwisely.

 On the other hand, some may conclude that the company is reaching a more mature stage in which growth slows.
 But are investors better off if a company repurchases its stock, effectively benefitting existing shareholders in the form of reduced supply, or if the shareholders receive capital directly in the form of dividends?

 Using capital to buy back shares is equivalent to paying a dividend to shareholders.

 We Prefer Buybacks to Dividends as a Means to Return Capital for Three Reasons: